GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most errors are introduced during requirements specification!
+> ### A number of studies have shown testing not very effective at finding bugs.
 >
 > ~ *Daniel T. Barry*